Date of Presentation: 16th February 2020

 - CXR showed complete resolution of bilateral infiltration

 A dysregulated immune response or pro-inflammatory cytokines storm were implicated in the pathogenesis of acute lung injury in Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
-Although limited studies on the use of glucocorticoids in these coronaviruses infection did not show any benefit, cautious use of a short course low-dose steroid in SARS-CoV-2 infection may still be worthwhile in selected patients, in whom deterioration after an initial stable illness could be related to cytokine storm.
+Although limited studies on the use of glucocorticoids in these coronaviruses infection did not show any benefit, cautious use of a short course low-dose steroid in SARS-CoV-2 infection may still be worthwhile in selected patients, in whom deterioration in the second week of symptoms after an initial stable illness could be related to cytokine storm.

 Easy one-click social registrationIs this safe?